Education and Schools in Malaysia

 International schools in Malaysia

-Enrolment in an international school in Malaysia is expensive and may not be the best option for some expat budgets.
+Enrollment in an international school in Malaysia is expensive and may not be the best option for some expat budgets.

 In these international schools, students will not only avoid the culture shock that they might encounter at public schools, they will also get the opportunity to socialise with classmates from their home country.